herve4m/quay-collection/README.md

   - name: herve4m.quay
 ```

-Use the `ansible-galaxy collection install -r collections/requirements.yml` command to install the collection from that file.
+Use the `ansible-galaxy collection install -r collections/requirements.yml` command to install the collection from this file.
-If you manage your Ansible project in automation controller, then automation controller detects that `collections/requirements.yml` file and automatically installs the collection.
+If you manage your Ansible project in automation controller, then automation controller detects this `collections/requirements.yml` file, and automatically installs the collection.

-You can also download the tar archive from [Ansible Galaxy](https://galaxy.ansible.com/herve4m/quay) and then manually install the collection.
+You can also download the tar archive from [Ansible Galaxy](https://galaxy.ansible.com/herve4m/quay), and then manually install the collection.

 See [Ansible -- Using collections](https://docs.ansible.com/ansible/latest/user_guide/collections_using.html) for more details.